brucepro/Memoir/README.md

 ### Debugging and Memory Management

 - **Memory Saving Toggle:** Swiftly enable or disable memory recording for troubleshooting or adjusting privacy settings.
-- **Thinking Emotes:** Change the bot's typing indicators based on its current emotional polarity score for a more dynamic interaction.

 ### Character Management